agrc/gis.utah.gov/.github/contributing.md

 11. Create a Pull Request.

 > [!NOTE]\
-> We ask for PR authors to avoid to rebase/update their PRs with the base branch (`main`) unnecessarily.
+> We ask that PR authors avoid rebasing/updating their PRs with the base branch (`main`) unnecessarily.
 > We use [GitHub Merge Queues](https://github.blog/2023-07-12-github-merge-queue-is-generally-available/)
 > which means that before merge the PRs get automatically updated and checked against the latest changes on the base branch.
 >
-> This also reduces the amount of times we need to run our CI checks, as every new push requires freshly new CI-checks.
+> This also reduces the amount of times we need to run our CI checks, as every new push requires fresh CI-checks.

 ### CLI Commands